Wavestorm Surfboard Review

 Do not use surfboard resin, Solarez, silicone, or epoxy.
 Those materials will melt the foam.

-Hot glue guns and Gorilla Glue can be a big help when you want to repair your Wavestorm.
+Hot glue guns and Gorilla Glue (get Gorilla Glue on Amazon) can be a big help when you want to repair your Wavestorm.

 What is the price of a Wavestorm?

-You can buy a Wavestorm from Costco for $179.99 with shipping and handling included.
+You can buy a new Costco Wavestorm for about $200.00 with shipping and handling included.

 They don’t call it the Costco Wavestorm for nothing.
+Amazon sells the blue one and the rasta colored Wavestorm, too.
 You can also find used Wavestorms for sale online on Craigslist.
-At less then $200, you might as well buy a new Wavestorm as used boards may not be worth it given the wear and tear that comes along with them.
+At around the $200 mark, you might as well buy a new Wavestorm as used boards may not be worth it given the wear and tear that comes along with them.

 How do you wax a Wavestorm surfboard?